maciejtarsa/schemachange-vs-snowflake-devops/README.md

 SET WAREHOUSE_SIZE = XSMALL
 AUTO_SUSPEND = 60;
 ```
 That way we first create a warehouse only if it doesn’t exist already and specify only the minimum parameters required.
 Then alter it to provide the parameters we expect to change in the future.
 If that resource needs changing later (e.g. size of a warehouse) - we just change the alter script - as it’s a repeatable file it will get applied at the next deployment.
-If we used `CREATE OR REPLACE`, any existing grants (or data if it’s a database, schema, etc.) would get lost.
+If we used `CREATE OR REPLACE`, any existing grants (or data if it’s a database, schema, etc.) would be lost.

 We also found uses for the other types of scripts:
 - Always scripts for running tests - we want the tests to run after each deployment run and as the last step -  to confirm we have the resources we expect